Concept Note Template [Download]

-The annual narrative report should cover all activities implemented during the reporting period, including those supported by the UNTFHS and those supported by other funding sources.
+The annual narrative report should cover all activities implemented during the reporting period and a cumulative presentation of results since the beginning of the programme.
+This must include those activities supported by the UNTFHS and by other funding sources.
 Initiatives aimed to replicate and bring to scale the programme and/or mainstream the human security approach among local communities, the UN system, and Government stakeholders should also be included in the report.

 The annual report must be accompanied by interim cumulative financial statements from each implementing organization.
 The interim cumulative financial statements are for the UNTFHS contribution only and report the expenses and commitments under each object class category for the reporting period (i.e. 12-month reporting period, which is not necessarily a calendar year).
 Each country office should liaise with their respective HQ to ensure that the expense and commitment amounts reported under each object class category are aligned.
 Please refer to the reporting schedule provided upon approval of the programme for the due dates.
 In addition, please refer to the UNTFHS Guidelines for the financial statement template and a description of each object class category.

 Please note that instalments cannot be released until all narrative and financial reports have been received and approved.
 In addition, please note that funds may have to be reimbursed to the UNTFHS if financial reallocations were made without prior HSU approval.